ahryxx0602/ahryxx0602/README.md

 🛠️ Focused on Web Development — both frontend and backend.
 🚀 Always exploring new technologies and best practices.
 📈 Passionate about turning ideas into real, impactful solutions.
 🤝 Open to collaboration, teamwork, and knowledge sharing.

-💼 I am currently seeking a **work-student position** in **backend development** where I can apply my programming skills, contribute to real-world projects, and deepen my expertise in backend technologies.
+💼 I am currently seeking a **work-student position** in **backend development**, where I can apply my programming skills, contribute to real-world projects, and deepen my expertise in backend technologies.

 ---

 ## 👨‍💻 About Me

--🧑‍💼 Name: Phan Van Thanh
+- 🧑‍💼 **Name:** Phan Van Thanh

--🎂 Date of Birth: February 6, 2004
+- 🎂 **Date of Birth:** February 6, 2004

--📍 Location: Vietnam
+- 📍 **Location:** Vietnam

--🎓 3rd-year IT student at Duy Tan University
+- 🎓 **3rd-year IT student at Duy Tan University**

--💻 Career Goal: Fullstack Web Developer
+- 💻 **Career Goal:** Fullstack Web Developer

--📚 Currently focusing on enhancing Web Development skills
+- 📚 **Currently focusing on enhancing Web Development skills**

--❤️ Passionate about: Designing modern interfaces, building efficient backends, and creating smooth user experiences
+- ❤️ **Passionate about:** Designing modern interfaces, building efficient backends, and creating smooth user experiences

--🚀 Objective: To become a skilled developer capable of building practical and meaningful products for the community
+- 🚀 **Objective:** To become a skilled developer capable of building practical and meaningful products for the community

 ---